pjaap/ConstantObjects.jl/README.md

         a # a is "constant"
     end

-    a = zero(10)
+    a = zeros(10)
     foo = Foo(a)
     foo.a[3] = 4 # totally ok :(
 ```

 And the bang `!` convention needs __trust__.
 Do you trust an external library?
 Do you trust yourself?

-This problem is addressed by this package: We introduce `ConstantObjects`!
+This problem is addressed by this package: we introduce `ConstantObjects`!

 ## Getting started